Nora Nora

 grown-ups

-Nora 1 and Helmer 1 as well as Nora 2 and Helmer 2 consciously identify with the protagonists of Ibsen’s Nora.
-The first two have only started their romantic relationship, whilst the other two are facing its inevitable end.
-The two couples live parallel lives in the same flat without being aware of each other.
-(They are, however, aware of parallel worlds, but only internal ones, not the external ones.)
-In Nora Nora, the parallel couples are what each sees as their “imaginary” partner that they would want to live with.
-But only until their wish comes true and the reality starts repeating.
-Now, the “imaginary” partners are those who have been real, and so on, until all the options are exhausted and the “giraffe” is beheaded forever.
-Both couples from Nora Nora realise that the illusion of an “ideal” partner was a mistake.
-Why this urge can never be fulfilled, is a fundamental question at the core of Nora Nora.
+Nora 1 and Helmer 1, as well as Nora 2 and Helmer 2, consciously identify with the characters in Ibsen’s Nora.
+For the former, a romantic relationship is just beginning, while for the latter, it is rapidly coming to an end.
+The two couples live parallel lives in the same apartment without knowing about each other (although they are aware of the parallelism of their worlds – internal, of course, not external).
+In Nora Nora, the parallel couples are those who represent each other’s “imaginary” partners with whom they would like to live – until their wish is fulfilled and reality begins to repeat itself; then they become “imaginary” partners who are real until the possibilities are exhausted and the “giraffe” is beheaded forever.
+For both couples in Nora Nora, the illusion of an “ideal” partner turns out to be a mistake.
+Why this desire can never be fulfilled is the fundamental question posed by Nora Nora.

 Nora Nora